January 23, 2023

-With FAFSA filing season well under way, millions of students and parents around the country are working to get this important document filed.
+With FAFSA filing season well underway, millions of students and parents work to get this important document filed.

-Because the FAFSA requires detailed tax and asset information the process can be intimidating and frustrating.
-Nothing hurts like spending an hour filing the FAFSA to be told the only financial aid available for you is the Direct loan.
+Because the FAFSA requires detailed tax and asset information, the process can be intimidating and frustrating.
+Nothing hurts like spending time filing the FAFSA to be told the only financial aid available is the Direct loan.
 Don’t let the frustration get to you!

 What assets is the FAFSA looking for?